coderschool-ftw/news-app-googlenewsapp-team-4/README.md

 **Jade** - In a nutshell this project was a challenge in many ways.
 Such as:

-- Linking features: How to load more pages after user inputs a keyword, that changes the request parameter and then handle the response object/details appropriately.
+- Linking features: How to load more pages after the first page of user-input request.
+How to handle user request as well as the fetch response object/details appropriately.
   --SOLUTION: With Thang's knowledge and expertise, he was able to incorporate the search feature I created with his load more button logic.
 - Attempted to add a Carousel for Headline articles: Got stuck on trying to figure out how to iterate over an array of carousel items and display it properly.
-The issue is not yet resolved therefore it is not included in the project here.
+Status: to be resolved.
+Currently, not a feature within this project.

 **LESSONS LEARNED:**
 - Be open to ask each other for help as soon as any issues/problem arises.
 - To use liveshare in vscode more often, for debugging or team-work sessions.
+- (Jade) time management: prioritizing work and being selective with project features, to ensure project meets all requirements and deadline time frame.

 ## License